jsiek/denotational_semantics/agda/README.md

 * `SubstitutionReflect`

-  Proves that substitution reflects denotations for both of the CBN and CBV models.
+  Proves that substitution reflects denotations for the models of CBN, CBV, and ISWIM.

 * `PreserveReflectCallByName`